dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 ## Finishing touches and final tool

-Since the goal of the tool is to share it, especially so fans of the original `mctop` or `memkeys` command could have access a light-weight eBPF option, it is definitely a goal to share this tool and get it into good enough shape for it to pass a pull request review [@bcc-contributing-tools].
+Since the goal of the tool is to share it, especially so that fans of the original `mctop` or `memkeys` command could have access a light-weight eBPF option, it is definitely a goal to share this tool and get it into good enough shape for it to pass a pull request review [@bcc-contributing-tools].

 For this reason, this report was prepared to supplement the material around the `mctop` tool included in the pull request.